alexgrozav/gulp-setup/README.md

 ## Configuration
-Here's a sample configuration for gulp-setup that defines two custom tasks called `mytask` and `myclean`, overrides the options for the existing default `javascript` task, and creates a new gulp task called `javascript-docs` by extending the base `javascript` one.
+Here's a sample configuration for gulp-setup that sets the options for the existing default `javascript` task, and creates a new gulp task called `javascript-ext` by extending the base `javascript` one.
+You can override any of the default task parameters when extending a task.

 The `tasks` object key defines the name of the gulp task.